promptmule4real/demo-defunct/README.md

 ## Getting Started

-1. To start, click the "Open in Colab" icon situated at the top left corner of this page.
-This will launch the notebook in a new tab, where you can run, modify, and interact with the code within.
+1. To start, click the "Open in Colab" icon situated at the top left corner of the page: https://github.com/promptmule4real/demo/blob/main/promptmule_api_demo_v2.ipynb.
+This will launch the Google Colab notebook in a new tab of your web browser, where you can run, modify, and interact with this demo in a safe, non-intrusive enviornment.
+You can save the changes you make so you can come back later and pick up where you left off.

-2. Once the notebook is open in Google Colab, follow the subsequent step-by-step instructions to create your API Key and Token.
+2. Once the notebook is open in Google Colab, follow the subsequent step-by-step instructions to create your PromptMule API Key and Token.

 ## What you'll learn

-- How to generate an API Key and Token to access the PromptMule cloud cache.
+- How to generate an API Key and Token to access the PromptMule Semantic Cloud Cache.
 - How to interact with the Google Colaboratory environment.
-- How to send prompts through OpenAI and test cache functions.
+- How to send prompts through PromptMule to OpenAI and test Semantic Cloud Cache functions in scenarios we have tought up, and some you might make up.

 ## Requirements

 Please ensure that you have the following:

 - A valid email address for account verification.
-- a Valid OpenAI API Key (if you are part of the private preview program, find it in your invite email from promptmule support)
+- a Valid OpenAI API Key (if you are part of the private preview program, find an OpenAI API Key in your invite email from PromptMule Developer's Support Team)
-- Basic familiarity with the Google Colaboratory environment.
+- Basic familiarity with the Google Colaboratory environment and python.

-## Note

-An extensive demonstration of the PromptMule functionality is slated for our upcoming demo, set to launch at the conclusion of our next sprint.

 ## Feedback